-In some countries this is sold by prescription, although in the US it is used in some supplements.
-My guess is that this because it “looks” like a naturally occurring compound in the periwinkle plant, called vincamine.
-Another name you may see for vinpocetine is Cavinton.
+In some countries this is sold by prescription.
+Another name for for is Cavinton.
 Some older research hints that vinpocetine may increase blood flow to the brain by opening up blood vessels .
 Vinpocetine may also help memory in healthy people.

 Several studies, mostly conducted in china, show that huperzine helps dementia.
 Huperzine A inhibits acetylcholinesterase, the enzyme that breaks down acetylcholine.
 As such, it will raise levels of acetylcholine in the brain.
 Because it can raise acetylchoiline levels, Huperzine A side effects may range from elevated blood pressure and muscle cramps to, vomiting, sweating, seizures and blurry vision.